MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wpuresetevent.md

 The
-<b>WPUResetEvent</b> function resets the state of the specified event object to nonsignaled.
+**WPUResetEvent** function resets the state of the specified event object to nonsignaled.
 This call is safe for use within interrupt context.

 ## -parameters